bitwarden/help/_articles/security/emergency-access.md

 Emergency Access enables users to designate and manage trusted emergency contacts, who may request access to their Vault with a configurable level of permissions.

+{% callout info %}
+Emergency Access is available for Premium users, including members of Paid Organizations (Families, Teams, or Enterprise).
+{% endcallout %}

 ## How it Works

 Emergency Access uses public key exchange and encryption/decryption to allow users to give a [trusted emergency contact](#trusted-emergency-contacts) permission to [access Vault data](#user-access) in a Zero Knowledge/Zero Trust environment: